 The world’s challenges do not unfold within academic boundaries or timescales.
 In business, government, and civil society, there is an acute need for timely and actionable knowledge about the social world, whether related to scarcity, environmental dynamics, market transparency, inequality and governance, social dislocation, or cultural hybridization on a global scale.
 Matrix is motivated by the belief that the study of social life requires collaboration between the University and society at large.
 This is why we have taken as our motto: ‘Social Science for Berkeley and Beyond.’

-Matrix is located on the eighth floor of Barrows Hall, on the southern edge of the UC Berkeley campus.
+Matrix is located on the eighth floor of the Social Sciences Building (formerly Barrows Hall), on the southern edge of the UC Berkeley campus.
 The elevator to our entrance is located on the east end of the building.
 You can alternately take an elevator to the seventh floor and come up the stairs.